 In the 1930s and 1940s the late Alexander Mackay-Smith bred both pure Cleveland Bay horses and partbreds at Farnley for use as field hunters.
 He remains the only North American breeder to have exported a stallion back to the UK from whence the breed originated.
 His stallion, Farnley Exchange, still appears in the pedigrees of most Cleveland Bays living in the world today.

 Mackay-Smith’s daughter, Hetty Mackay-Smith Abeles, and her family welcomed the Blue Ridge Hunt subscribers, guests, and seventeen purebred and partbred Cleveland Bays to Farnley for the annual event.
 Mackay-Smith was a Master of Blue Ridge in the mid-twentieth century.
-Mrs Abeles and her family continue to breed their well-known Farnley Ponies there, based on bloodlines started and proven as early as the 1930s.To read more, log in above or click here to subscribe.
+Mrs Abeles and her family continue to breed their well-known Farnley Ponies there, based on bloodlines started and proven as early as the 1930s.To read more, a subscription is required.
+Log in or click here to subscribe.